 - Understand what the underlying command-line tools are doing.
 Those are very specific, and may require some study.

 - Develop automated test scenario to verify functionality of the YaST module.

 Note: some manual testing was already done for the dump module, see related ticket.

-#3 Updated by JRivrain about 1 year ago
+#3 Updated by JRivrain almost 2 years ago

 Yast2 dump module test proposal:¶

 That module is a front-end for mkdump.
 It does this:

 The mkdump script automatically lists DASD or ZFCP device that can be used as dump device.
 Such device should be of ECKD type (mkdump does not work with FBA, nor with multipathed zfcp devices, those issues should be subject to some soft failures) it must have exclusive access and have VM's RAM+ 10MB of free space.